-Even young kids are brand- and consumer-aware these days, so don't expect them to volunteer to scale back on their treats or activities right away.
-But if you want to encourage budgeting behavior, offer incentives to get kids on board.
+Even young kids are brand- and consumer-aware these days, so they might not be happy to keep scaling back on their treats or activities.
+To encourage budgeting behavior, offer incentives to get kids on board.

-Knowing what you want to say, what changes will be made — and how those changes will affect each child — can help make this a little easier.
+Knowing what you want to say, what changes will be made (or kept) — and how those changes will affect each child — can help make this a little easier.

 Talking to Younger Kids